-If you know you're going to be doing a race or sporting event in these type of conditions, then follow these six helpful tips:
+If you know you're going to be doing a race or sporting event in these type of conditions, follow these six helpful tips:

-Make sure you wear light colored clothing that's breathable if you are going to be running, hiking or playing a sport where the conditions are favorable to get a heat-related illness.
+Make sure you wear light colored clothing that's breathable if you're going to be running, hiking or playing a sport where the conditions are favorable to get a heat-related illness.
 Light-colored clothing allows the body to cool down through perspiration.

 The basic rule of thumb is drink when your body wants a drink.
 If you're in a race, you don't have to stop by every water station.
 Too much fluid intake can create hyponatremia or low blood sodium.
-If you tend to zone out when you are running or exercising, then you can follow the 15- to 20-minute fluid intake rule.
+If you tend to zone out when you're running or exercising, then you can follow the 15- to 20-minute fluid intake rule.

-Hot & Humid
+3. Hot and Humid

-You need to be very cautious with your fluid intake when it's extremely hot and humid.
+You need to be cautious with your fluid intake when it's extremely hot and humid.
 If you feel like you have not had a sip of fluid, and you're not thirsty or sweating, then your body is going into survival mode.
 You need to get out of the heat because you're at the beginning phase of a heat-related illness.